About Cost Transfers

 - Additional Requirements for Non Salary Cost Transfers:

-- Identification of a cost transfer entry using SAP is made by selection the “ZK” as the document type in SAP.
+- Identification of a cost transfer entry using SAP is made by selecting either the “ZK” (Grant Cost Transfer) or “ZV” (Grant Cost Transfer over 90 days) as the document type in SAP.
 If cost transfer entries are not properly coded, the originator will be asked to recode.
 This is necessary because the individual creating an online entry is the only one authorized to make any changes to the entry.

 - The date of the original charge and the transaction ID must be recorded in the Text field on the SAP FV50 screen or on the Non Salary Cost Transfer Request Form.